Creative Thinking Definition, Skills, and Examples

 Creative thinking means looking at something in a new way.
 It is the very definition of “thinking outside the box.”
 Often, creativity in this sense involves what is called lateral thinking, or the ability to perceive patterns that are not obvious.
-The fictional detective Sherlock Holmes used lateral thinking in one famous story when he realized that a dog not barking was an important clue in a murder case.
+The fictional detective Sherlock Holmes uses lateral thinking in one famous story when he realizes that a dog not barking is an important clue in a murder case.

 Creative Thinking and the Job Search

 Some job descriptions state that creative thinking is required for the position.
 However, many employers want creative thinkers even though they haven't articulated it.
 In either case, think about how your creative nature has helped you in the past and how it might be an asset in the job you're seeking.